 While learning yoga at home is fine, I suggest seeking a certified yoga instructor for at least a few in-person or online yoga classes.

-I personally love the energy in a group yoga class, but private sessions are best when first starting out.
+I love the energy in a group yoga class, but private sessions are best when first starting.
 In a private lesson, the yoga teacher can break down the alignment and correct where you go wrong.

 A yoga mat with an alignment system, like this one from Liforme, is an excellent idea for learning alignment in standing poses.
 The innovative ‘AlignForMe’ design helps you find the correct foot placement.
 It’s also one of the most durable and eco-friendly mats around!